 A gazillion apps have names like Tinder, Grindr, Flickr, and Tumblr, so accept that your Stark-family-themed Game of Thrones app called Wintr will only get lost in the shuffle.

-As a new startup, your name needs to compel people to sit up and take notice rather than look up, look down, and forget you ever existed.
+As a new startup, your business name needs to compel people to sit up and take notice.

 To generate a boatload of options to work with, don’t edit yourself during the brainstorming process — it’s all about a free flow of ideas and imagination.